gregdetre/healthyselfjournal/README.md

 ## Who this is for

-If you've tried journaling but found it hard to maintain, or if you want to process your thoughts without getting stuck in rumination, this tool is designed for you.
+If you've tried journaling but found it hard to maintain, or if you appreciate good questions to help you reflect more deeply, this tool is designed for you.
 It combines the ease of voice recording with the structure of guided reflection, using techniques validated by research to help you develop healthier thinking patterns.

 ## How it works